 In some conditions like periodontal diseases, there are some problems.
-When your periodontal health is weak and you have braces, your teeth will get loosen, even fall out.
+When your periodontal health is weak and you have braces, your teeth will get loosen, and even fall out.

 But, why is periodontal health related to treatment with braces?

 There is a strong relationship between your periodontal health and braces.
 Periodontium is the supporting structure for your tooth.
-It consists of gums, bone, cementum (root portion of the tooth), and periodontal ligaments which content bone and cementum.
+It consists of gums, bone, cementum (root portion of the tooth), and periodontal ligaments which contain bone and cementum.

 Periodontal ligaments are fiber or thread-like structures that are attached between alveolar bone and cementum.